ivargr/python-bioinformatics/repetition/Exercises.md

 python3 program.py sequences.txt ACTG
 ```

-In the command above we specify two arguments to the python program (the file name and the pattern we want to search for).
+In the command above we specify two arguments to the Python program (the file name and the pattern we want to search for).
 We can read these arguments in our Python program like this:

 ```python
 import sys